Investing in Women Funding Program Grant Guidelines

 How much grant funding can you apply for?

-The grant program will fund projects according to stages of development.
-There are three categories of grant funding available for this grant round:
+TThe grant program will fund projects according to the three stages of development:

 Explore and scope